adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 ---
 layout: distill
 title: An Illustrated Guide to Automatic Sparse Differentiation
 description: In numerous applications of machine learning, Hessians and Jacobians exhibit sparsity, a property that can be leveraged to vastly accelerate their computation.
 While the usage of automatic differentiation in machine learning is ubiquitous, automatic sparse differentiation (ASD) remains largely unknown.
-This post demystifies ASD by explaining its key components and their roles in the computation of both sparse Jacobians and Hessians.
+This post introduces ASD, explaining its key components and their roles in the computation of both sparse Jacobians and Hessians.
 We conclude with a practical demonstration showcasing the performance benefits of ASD.
 date: 2025-04-28
 future: true
 htmlwidgets: true